Who We Are

 Julie Pompa - Events and Communication Coordinator

 Julie joined the Conservancy in Fall 2017, after working at the Toledo Botanical Garden as volunteer coordinator and involved with many of the Garden's events.
 She earned her Bachelor's of Science in Journalism from Bowling Green State University, and has worked for many years in communications in the private sector.
 She has also taught public relations classes at the University of Toledo.
-She and her husband live in Sylvania, and she enjoys traveling, local arts and photography.
+She and her husband live in Sylvania, and she enjoys traveling and local arts.

 Linda Wegman – Office Manager